lambdalainen/floor-renovation/README.md

 ## Prime the surface

-Before levelling the ground, we must prime the surface so that the new self levelling compound adheres to the existing surface.
+Before levelling the ground, we must prime the surface so that the new self-levelling compound adheres to the existing surface.

 ![Primer](img/6_primer.jpg)